-There is no halachic obligation to undergo IVF (with Preimplantation Genetic Diagnosis for gender selection) in order to fulfill the mitzvah of pru u'rvu.
-If you feel that you are physically, emotionally, and financially unprepared for another child, you are not required to keep trying in order to have a son, which in normal circumstances is beyond your control.
+There is no halachic obligation to undergo IVF (with or without Preimplantation Genetic Diagnosis for gender selection) in order to fulfill the mitzvah of pru u’rvu.
+If you feel that you are physically, emotionally, and financially unprepared for another child, you are not obligated to keep trying in order to have a son, which in normal circumstances is beyond your control.

 J. B. Wolowelsky and R. V. Grazi, “Sex selection and halachic ethics:a contemporary discussion” Tradition 2007; 40:1, pp.45-52.
 The article is followed by a discussion on that topic from K. Brander, B. Freundel, M. Friedman, J. Goldberg, B. Greenberger, F. Kaplan, E. Reichman, and D. R. Zimmerman, pp. 53-78.